Malmö: Religion

-Islam is the largest non-Christian religious group, with approximately 45,000 members, making up 12% of the population.
-There are about 100,000 Muslims in the region.
+Islam is the second-largest religion, as approximately 50,000 or 14% of the city's inhabitants have a Muslim background, according to Malmö's Islamic Center.
+Furthermore, school absenteeism during Eid al-Fitr has ranged from one third of pupils in 2024 to one quarter in 2025, compared to 8% during the average school day.
 Malmö Mosque was opened in 1984 and is managed by the Islamic Center.
 Mahmood Mosque opened in 2016, and serves the Ahmadiyya community.

 Malmö has one synagogue, Malmö Synagogue, and two congregations: one orthodox and one egalitarian.
 The Jewish community has a membership of 500.